MicrosoftDocs/azure-docs/articles/virtual-machines/troubleshooting/troubleshoot-vm-boot-configure-update.md

     Get-AzureKeyVaultSecret -VaultName $vault | where {($_.Tags.MachineName -eq   $vmName) -and ($_.ContentType -eq ‘BEK’)}
     ```

-5. After you have the Secret Name, run the following commands in PowerShell:
+5. After you have the secret name, run the following commands in PowerShell.

     ```Powershell
     $secretName = 'SecretName'